nf-core/website/markdown/usage/introduction.md

 3. Configure Nextflow to run on your system.

-    * The simplest way to run is with `-profile docker` (or `singularity` /  `conda`) which will tell nextflow will execute jobs locally using Docker for software requirements.
+    * The simplest way to run is with `-profile docker` (or `singularity` /  `conda`) which will tell Nextflow to execute jobs locally using Docker to fulfil the software requirements.

-    * For more complex configuration of nextflow for your system, please see the [_Nextflow configuration_](https://nf-co.re/usage/configuration) documentation.
+    * For more complex configuration of Nextflow for your system, please see the [_Nextflow configuration_](https://nf-co.re/usage/configuration) documentation.

-4. To test that everything is working properly, try running the tests for you your pipeline of interest in your terminal:
+4. To test that everything is working properly, try running the tests for your pipeline of interest in the terminal:

     ```bash
     nextflow run nf-core/<pipeline_name> -profile test,docker
     ```

-    * Replace `<pipeline_name>` with the name of a nf-core pipeline.
+    * Replace `<pipeline_name>` with the name of an nf-core pipeline.

     * There is no need to download anything first - nextflow will pull the code for you from the GitHub repository automatically and fetch the software requirements too.

     * If you don't have Docker installed, replace `docker` in the command with either `singularity` or `conda`.

-    * If the pipeline fails, check the [troubleshooting docs](/usage/troubleshooting.md) and ask for help on the nf-core Slack (see [https://nf-co.re/join](https://nf-co.re/join)).
+    * If the pipeline fails, check the [troubleshooting docs](/usage/troubleshooting.md) and ask for help on the nf-core Slack channel for that particular pipeline (see [https://nf-co.re/join](https://nf-co.re/join)).

 5. Read the pipeline documentation to see which command-line parameters are required.
 These will be specific to your data type and usage.